aruzdh/compsci-notes/linear-algebra/sections/section1-2.typ

 #theorem[
   Let $V$ be a vector space and $W subset.eq V$.
 Then $W$ is a subspace of $V$ if and only if the following three conditions hold for the operations defined in $V$.
-  + $0 in W$
+  + $0 in W$ (the same zero vector of $V$)
   + $forall x,y in W, x + y in W$
   + $forall x in W "and" forall lambda in K, lambda x in W$ ] <thm:subspace>

 #tip-box[
-  The preceding theorem provides a simple method for determining whether or not a given subset of a vector space is a subspace.
+  @thm:subspace provides a simple method for determining whether or not a given subset of a vector space is a subspace.
 Normally it is this result that is used to prove that a subset is, in fact, a subspace.
 ]

-Below, there are some important concepts, and examples or subspaces.
+Below, there are some important concepts, and examples of subspaces.

 #definition(title: "Transpose of a Matrix")[
   The *transpose* $A^t$ of an $m times n$ matrix $A$ is the $n times m$ matrix obtained from $A$ by interchanging the rows with the columns, that is, $(A^t)_(i j) = A_(j i)$